-Debugging an Xcode XOP
+Debugging a PowerPC Xcode XOP

-Some additional setup is required to debug your XOP.
+Some additional setup is required to debug your XOP when running with the PowerPC version of Igor.
 You need to tell Xcode what program hosts your XOP.
-And because Igor Pro is a CFM application which can not be executed directly from Xcode, the setup is a bit complicated.
+And because the PowerPC version of Igor Pro is a CFM application which can not be executed directly from Xcode, the setup is a bit complicated.
 You will have to tell Xcode to launch the system's LaunchCFMApp program and then tell LaunchCFMApp to launch Igor Pro.

-Here's how you would do after opening the WaveAccess sample project in Xcode:
+Here's how you would do this after opening the WaveAccess sample project in Xcode: